Along with being one of our favorite countries to visit, Greece is also a thoroughly fascinating place to learn about.

 So today, the “Petros” you see could be one of several Mykonos pelicans.

 When looking for Petros on a visit to Mykonos, we overlooked a tethered goat nearby, which decided to suddenly head-butt George.
-Thwack – ouch!
-Happy memories…

 28) Mykonos is gay friendly

+Mykonos is a top Greek party island – Paradise Beach is one of the top places to party there.
 Gay sun worshippers especially love Paradise and Super Paradise beaches.

 29) There’s superb diving at the shipwreck of Anna II

-The site has turned into a fantastic artificial reef, full of big colorful sponges – making it a great dive for scuba divers.
+The site has turned into a fantastic artificial reef, full of big colorful sponges – making it a great attraction for scuba divers.